Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Abstract

 \section{Abstract}

 In general insurance, claims are often lower-truncated and right-censored because insurance contracts may involve deductibles and maximal covers.
 Most classical statistical models are not (directly) suited to model lower-truncated and right-censored claims.
 A surprisingly flexible family of distributions that can cope with lower-truncated and right-censored claims is the class of MBBEFD distributions that originally has been introduced by Bernegger (1997) for reinsurance pricing, but which has not gained much attention outside the reinsurance literature.
-We derive properties of the class of MBBEFD distributions, and we extend it to a bigger family of distribution functions suitable for modeling lower-truncated and right-censored claims.
 Interestingly, in general insurance, we mainly rely on unimodal skewed densities, whereas the reinsurance literature typically proposes monotonically decreasing densities within the MBBEFD class.
+We show that this class contains both types of densities, and we extend it to a bigger family of distribution functions suitable for modeling lower-truncated and right-censored claims.
+In addition, we discuss how changes in the deductible or the maximal cover affect the chosen distributions.

 ~